iipc/warc-specifications/specifications/cdx-format/cdxj-openwayback/index.md

 (com,example,)/
 ```

-Once in include the third stop of dropping the scheme.
+Once you include the third step of dropping the scheme.

 The first field may not begin with a bang character (`!` - U+0021).
 As these are not allowed in URIs, this is unlikely to cause any issues.